Pomors: History

-As early as the 12th century, explorers from Novgorod entered the White Sea through the Northern Dvina, Mezen, Pechora and Onega estuaries and founded settlements along the sea coasts of Bjarmaland.
+As early as the 12th century, explorers from Novgorod entered the White Sea through the Northern Dvina, Mezen, Pechora and Onega estuaries and founded settlements along the seacoasts of Bjarmaland.
 Kholmogory served as their chief town until the rise of Arkhangelsk in the late 16th century.
-From their base at Kola, they explored the Barents Region and the Kola peninsula and Novaya Zemlya.
+From their base at Kola, they explored the Barents Region, the Kola Peninsula, and Novaya Zemlya.
+Reliable records of the Pomors regularly visiting Novaya Zemlya and Vaygach Island date to the 16th century.
+One such record includes the 1556 expedition of Stephen Borough, who was escorted by the Pomors from Kuloy River in the White Sea as far as the Pechora.
+The settlement of Pustozersk, founded in 1499, served as an important stopover, and the Pomors organized the first private sea voyages to the region of the lower Ob and Taz.